ResearchScientist/Notes-Project-Management/Agile.md

 ## Solution Design Sprint

 A solution design sprint is a sprint dedicated to working on drafting the design of the solution.
 Involve all teams working on the project and gather everyone's feedback.

+# Early In the Project

+- identify all assumptions
+- validate them with user research

+# DevOps

+Develop faster and reliable at large scale.